Dutch Masters of Motocross: History

 In its opening season, the championship consisted of five events but in recent years it has had three events.
-Jeffrey Herlings has been the most successful rider since the re-structuring of the championship in 2016, picking up five titles.
+Jeffrey Herlings has been the most successful rider since the re-structuring of the championship in 2016, picking up six titles.

 Event Format

 Rounds of the Dutch Masters of Motocross typically have a single day format.
 Each class has a combined free and timed practice session in the morning, with the times from the timed practice session acting as the qualifying positions for the main races.
 Following on from this, all four classes have two races each, with the overall winner being the rider with the highest aggregate score from those races.
 The senior classes (500cc & 250cc) have 25 minute plus one lap races whilst the junior classes (125cc & 85cc) have 20 minute plus one lap races.

 Points are awarded to finishers of the main races, in the following format: